mdn/content/files/en-us/learn/performance/css/index.md

 ### `will-change` property

 The CSS [`will-change`](/en-US/docs/Web/CSS/will-change) property hints to browsers how an element is expected to change.
 Browsers may set up optimizations before an element is actually changed.
-These kinds of optimizations can increase the responsiveness of a page by doing potentially expensive work before they are actually required.
+These kinds of optimizations can increase the responsiveness of a page by doing potentially expensive work before it is actually required.

 > **Warning:** `will-change` is intended to be used as a last resort to try to deal with existing performance problems.
 It should not be used to anticipate performance problems.